 We all hope for good road conditions when driving.
 However, the weather can be quite unpredictable and it’s unavoidable we will need to drive in bad weather at some point.
 Roads can be dangerous during bad weather so being prepared to drive safely in all types of weather is important.

-Here are some safe-driving tips to help you navigate the road and avoid accidents when conditions are less than ideal.
+Below are 7 driver safety tips to help you navigate the road and avoid accidents when conditions are less than ideal.

 Before you leave, it’s a good idea to check local weather forecasts and get an idea of which route you’ll take to your destination, or more specifically what routes you’ll avoid.
 You can also use weather apps to track weather on-the-go.
 BOM Weather, the Bureau of Meteorology’s weather app, allows you to check current conditions, wind speed and direction, official weather warnings, and view your current location’s weather with one touch.

 When the road is wet, slow down by 8 to 16 kilometres an hour as it takes longer for you to stop when you brake.
 You might also find that your car will aquaplane when braking.
-If this happens, don't panic and simply keep driving until it feels normal again.
+If this happens, try not to panic and simply keep driving until it feels normal again.

 Be courteous to other drivers by avoiding braking suddenly or turning quickly!